influxdata/docs-v2/content/influxdb/v2.0/query-data/influxql.md

       }'
 ```

-After you've verified your 2.0 buckets are mapped, query a mapped bucket as described in the section below.
+After you've verified the bucket is mapped, query the bucket using the `query` 1.x compatibility endpoint.

-## Use the 1.x `/query` endpoint to query data with InfluxQL
+## Query a mapped bucket with InfluxQL

 The [InfluxDB 1.x compatibility API](/influxdb/v2.0/reference/api/influxdb-1x/) supports
 all InfluxDB 1.x client libraries and integrations in InfluxDB 2.0.

-Provide the following:
+To query a mapped bucket with InfluxQL, use the `/query` 1.x compatibility endpoint (see CURL example below), and include the following in your request:

 - InfluxDB [authentication token](/influxdb/v2.0/security/tokens/)
   _(See [compatibility API authentication](/influxdb/v2.0/reference/api/influxdb-1x/#authentication))_